 Traditional Medicine of the Peruvian Amazon

-The foundation of our work at the Temple is traditional Amazonian medicine, practiced by genuine and highly skilled indigenous Amazonian shamanic healers.
-We deeply honor and respect indigenous traditions, their tried and tested healing practices and profound wisdom that has evolved over thousands of years of working with ayahuasca and Amazonian medicinal plants and trees.
+The foundation of our work at the Temple is traditional Amazonian medicine, practised by genuine and highly skilled indigenous Amazonian shamanic healers.
+We deeply honor and respect indigenous traditions, their tried and tested healing practices and the profound wisdom that has evolved over countless generations who have worked with ayahuasca and Amazonian medicinal plants and trees.

-Amazonian healthcare is not a “New Age” practice – it is a system of healthcare that existed long before conventional medicine developed over the last few hundred years.
+Amazonian healthcare is not a “New Age” practice – it is an ancient system of spiritual healthcare that existed long before conventional / pharmaceutical medicine was developed.

 Indigenous peoples across the planet have maintained a deep relationship with the natural world and the knowledge that nature is conscious and intelligent.
 Indigenous rituals, ceremonies, techniques, tools and systems of working with medicinal plants and the elements of nature have evolved since time immemorial.

-A word of caution: People in the Amazon will sometimes go to an ayahuasquero for the purge, but not for deeper healing of more serious issues.
+A word of caution: people in the Amazon will sometimes go to an ayahuasquero for the purge, but not for deeper healing of more serious issues.
 If an ayahuasquero runs a ceremony without a curandero present, they run the risk of being overwhelmed if they encounter powerful negative energies.
-This can become a serious problem in ceremony and potentially put guests in danger.
+This can become a serious problem in ceremonies and potentially put guests in danger.

 However, some ayahuasqueros are also curanderos.

 A curandero is a healer.
 Medico is Spanish for doctor and is a common term used among indigenous and mestizo people in the Peruvian Amazon for a curandero: one who works with plants and plant spirits.
-Many curanderos will work with ayahuasca, although not all (especially vegetalistas, who are akin to herbalists).
+Many curanderos will work with ayahuasca, although not all.

 Amazonian Curanderos will work with the following: